Peano Arithmetic and $\mu$MALL: Conservativity results for linearized arithmetic

-Our next conservativity result requires restricting the complexity of invariants used in the induction rule $\nu$.
-We say that a sequent has a \mlkSigma proof if it has a \mlk proof in which all invariants of the proof are $\Pos_1$.
+Our next conservativity result requires restricting the complexity of coinvariants used in the $\nu$ rule.
+We say that a sequent has a \mlkNeg proof if it has a \mlk proof in which all coinvariants of the proof are $\Neg_1$.
 This restriction on proofs is similar to the restriction that yields the $I\Sigma_1$ fragment of Peano Arithmetic~\cite{paris78lc}.
+Note that the proof of the totality of the Ackermann function discussed in Section~\ref{sec:ackermann} is an example of a proof that is not in \mlkNeg since it uses complex coinvariants (involving the encoding of an exponential) that are much richer than $\Neg_1$.

+\begin{lemma} If the conclusion of a \mlkNeg inference rule that introduces a negative connective is a pointed sequent then all of the premises of that rule are pointed. \end{lemma}

+\begin{proof} We illustrate this proof for three of the rules introducing negative connectives.
+The remaining cases are similar and simpler.